- Describe cognitive learning domain and content areas for preschool.

 - Use Universal Design for Learning (UDL) as you may have to change your classroom environment to meet the needs of all children.
 There are many ways you can communicate with children, including speech, pictures, music, and multimedia.
 Children can express what they know in multiple ways, too.
 This might be through music, dance, drawing, technology and so on.
-Lesson 5 in this course provides extensive information about working with diverse learners and their families.

-Watch this video to see examples of how culture and diversity are embraced in Preschool.
+Watch this video to see examples of how culture and diversity are embraced in preschool.

 - Provide opportunities for children to explore math, science, social studies, language and literacy, art, and technology.

-- Remember children learn through play and exploration!
+- Remember children learn through play and exploration.

 - Develop activity plans or curriculum plans that incorporate learning opportunities across all content areas.